Los Prietos Boys Camp

 Santa Barbara, CA 93105

-The Los Prietos Boys Camp and Los Prietos Boys Academy programs are co-located on 17 acres in the Los Padres National Forest.
+The Los Prietos Boys Camp program is located on 17 acres in the Los Padres National Forest.
 The facility provides a local commitment option for delinquent males between the ages of 13 and 18.
 Los Prietos offers a 120 or a 180 day program.
 Wards earn their way out of the program based on their participation and behavior.

 The goal of Los Prietos is to return wards to the community as responsible and productive members of society.
 Discipline, respect and responsibility are the motto of the facility.
 Both programs embrace a zero-gang tolerance philosophy and strive to provide pro-social training, opportunities and life experiences that help to broaden a boy’s world view, as well as his attitude toward all community.
 The program provides work and vocational training, counseling, drug and alcohol programming, religious and spiritual expression, and promotes volunteer and community work service.